 If you plan to pay back money after bankruptcy

-Loans to people you know are treated the same as any other loan in bankruptcy.
-This means you must stop paying them directly after bankruptcy.
+Loans to people you know get treated like any other loan in bankruptcy.
+You must stop paying them directly after bankruptcy.

-If you’re instructed to make payments to the OR after your bankruptcy by setting up an income payment arrangement, they could take court action if you keep paying a loan to someone you know directly.
+They could take court action if you keep paying a loan to someone you know.

-If you've given money or assets away before bankruptcy
+If you give money or assets away before bankruptcy

 Examples of assets include: